 Do you ever feel like you and your doctor are speaking different languages?
 You’re not the only one.

-It’s no secret that patient-doctor relationships can be tough to navigate, but that’s even more true for women, who often have longer wait times than men despite reporting more frequent and severe pain.
+It’s no secret that patient-doctor relationships can be tough to navigate, but that’s even more true for women.
+Women have longer wait times than men despite reporting more frequent and severe pain.
 And when you consider how personal menopause symptoms are, it’s easy to see why women can have more difficulty communicating with their doctors.

 Before you throw in the towel and begin the search for a new clinician, there are a few steps you can take to ensure you’re doing everything you can to advocate for yourself and foster a stronger relationship with your doctor.